 Virtual Research Environment (VRE) Study

-This is a collaborative project between JISC and OCLC Research.
-Its general goal is to identify, gather and analyze evidence of researchers’ behaviors in digital environments from a selection of recent relevant JISC-funded projects in order to derive an evidence-based picture of the researcher of today.
+This was a collaborative project between JISC and OCLC Research.
+The goal was to identify, gather and analyze evidence of researchers’ behaviors in digital environments from a selection of recent relevant JISC-funded projects in order to derive an evidence-based picture of the researcher of today.

 More specifically, the study: